Mental Health Crisis Services

 CNS Healthcare offers extended office hours to make mental health care more accessible.
 You can walk in during these times for an assessment or support without a prior appointment.

-This service is designed to help with urgent mental health needs that are not emergencies.
+This service helps with urgent mental health needs that are not emergencies.

-These services focus on quick emotional support and stabilization when immediate help is needed.
+These services provide quick emotional support and stabilization when individuals need immediate help.

 What services will be available that differ from ER or long-term care